Fair Machine Learning Under Partial Compliance: Related Work

 Another related line of work calls for more realistic assumptions about the social context of allocation \citep{hu2018short, liu2019delayed, fazelpour2020algorithmic, Selbst2019}.
-In the fair machine learning literature, \citet{hu2018short} called attention to dynamics of employer-employee interactions, modeling the labor market as a series of principal-agent interactions. \citet{hu2018short} also draw upon the same threads of the economics literature, and focuses on reputation and effort exertion. \citet{liu2019delayed} focuses on credit ratings, showing that with a simple but reasonable set of assumed dynamics, certain fairness interventions can harm the very groups they are intended to protect. \citet{hardt2016strategic, milli2018social, hu2018disparate, kleinberg2019classifiers} all focus on the strategic behavior of individuals subject to automated decisions.
-While these works both recognize the problem of framing decisions as classifications, none focus on the issues of partial compliance central to this paper.
+In the fair machine learning literature, \citet{hu2018short} called attention to dynamics of employer-employee interactions, modeling the labor market as a series of principal-agent interactions.
+They draw upon the same threads of the economics literature, but focus on reputation and effort exertion. \citet{liu2019delayed} focuses on credit ratings, showing that with a simple but reasonable set of assumed dynamics, certain fairness interventions can harm the very groups they are intended to protect. \citet{hardt2016strategic, milli2018social, hu2018disparate, kleinberg2019classifiers, kilbertus2020fair} all focus on the strategic behavior of individuals subject to automated decisions. \citet{hu2020fair} consider fairness in a setting where multiple classifiers interact with one another in the same system.
+Finally, \citet{rambachan2020economic} approaches fair machine learning from an economic perspective, constructing a social welfare function for a policymaker and a private objective function for an algorithm designer, investigating the relationship between disclosure and regulation.
+While these works recognize the problem of framing decisions as classifications, none focus on partial compliance, the central issue in this paper.

 By contrast, we focus on two aspects of deployment dynamics that, though critical in shaping the ethical impact of algorithms in context, tend to be abstracted away in standard evaluations of algorithmic systems.
 First, our model represents potential differences among decision-makers in adherence to ethical or legal obligations, thus relaxing the assumption of a central decision-maker (or, equivalently, of full compliance), according to which all relevant agents comply with what justice demands of them.
 Present in many philosophical theories of justice and implicitly assumed by many works in fair machine learning \citep{fazelpour2020algorithmic}, the full compliance assumption enables one to focus theorizing on the obligations that are the ``fair share'' of any agent.
 Nonetheless, recent philosophical works have cast doubt on whether theories developed under this assumption can provide sufficient practical guidance for agents in the actual world characterized by partial compliance \citep{Appiah2017,Valentini2012}.
 This line of work considers when and how in circumstances of partial compliance agents might face obligations that differ from what would have been their fair share, had others complied \citep{Valentini2012,Miller2011-MILTUT-3,schapiro2003compliance}.
 In the related labor economics literature, papers tend to focus on determining the incentive structures that promote or impede compliance with regulations such as minimum wage laws \citep{ashenfelter1979compliance, squire1997impact}, examining their macro-level impacts on the treatment of ``non-favored'' groups \citep{chang2007wage}.